divisionbyz0rro/Infiniscryption/PackManager/package/README.md

 ## Pack Metacategories

 Packs can be belong to any number of "metacategories" which define which scribe they are valid for.
-As of the time this was written, this will only matter if the player also has my P03 in Kaycee's Mod mod installed.
-Otherwise, every run through the game will be a Leshy run and only care about Leshy packs.

 The metacategories are: